planetlabs/fio-planet/docs/examples.rst

     $ fio cat zip+https://s3.amazonaws.com/fiona-testing/coutwildrnp.zip \
     | fio map '(buffer g 0)'

-Or we can replace polygons with their centroids using ``centroid``.
+Polygons can be replaced with their centroids using ``centroid``.

 .. code-block::

     $ fio cat zip+https://s3.amazonaws.com/fiona-testing/coutwildrnp.zip \
     | fio map '(centroid g)'

-Or we can dilate and erode polyons and find those centroids, and combine with the program ``jq`` to weed out unwanted features and properties.
+You can dilate and erode polyons and find those centroids, and combine with the program ``jq`` to weed out unwanted features and properties.

 .. code-block::